MtnBiker/Photo-Renaming-gpsCoords/README.md

 I'm very much an neophyte Ruby script writer, so at best use this as a guideline.
 Use at your own risk.
 I pretty much learned Ruby to write this script.
 I started this six years ago and am still a rank amateur.

 Many of the files aren't being used, but haven't been cleaned out.

+2021.01.19 Upgrading to 2021 and seems to run OK.
+TM_RUBY on iMac is 2.7.1, but now at 3.0.0 on MBP.
+Pushed to github.
+Should pull to MBP.
+Did and then added stashed from MBP to this version.
+Was behind on merging. branch 4-2021-working can be abandoned. moveToMylio had gotten left behind